DiDawn/AuraBotPOE/README.md

 basically turning them close to invincible and greatly boosting their damage.
 While the aura bot is has a very strong role in maximizing the team's potential, the gameplay experience can be monotonous and less engaging for the player controlling the aura bot.
 This is due to the fact that, as an aura bot, you aren't actively involved in direct combat.
-You are just standing there and buffing everyone near you without doing anything.
+Youre just standing there buffing everyone near you.

 ### Project Goal
 The goal of this project is to automate the gameplay experience of an aura bot,